 Green Chain Walk

 Less ‘a walk’ than a series of walks, and less ‘a series of walks’ than a love letter to South London – the Green Chain Walk extends to 50 miles in total, and is divided into 11 sections for those people (ie. quite literally everyone) who doesn’t fancy tackling it in one ludicrous go.
 It begins in Thamesmead, and ends in Nunhead Cemetery.
-Along the way, you’ll have taken in Crystal Palace, with its iconic dinosaurs, the Bostall Woods (once the haunt of highwaymen), the eerily beautiful Thames Barrier, and the utterly weird but strangely wonderful Severndroog Castle (that’s right, there’s a place in London called ‘Severndroog Castle’).
+Along the way, you’ll have taken in Crystal Palace Park, with its iconic dinosaurs, the Bostall Woods (once the haunt of highwaymen), the eerily beautiful Thames Barrier, and the utterly weird but strangely wonderful Severndroog Castle (that’s right, there’s a place in London called ‘Severndroog Castle’).

 Length: 50 miles in total | Starting point: Thamesmead | Map & more info

 If you’ve got access to a car, get down to Kent for this hike about 80 minutes from London.
 Take in the sights of the Garden of England as you explore Toys Hill, an area so beautiful it inspired Octavia Hill (not a hill) to set up the National Trust in 1895.
 ‘Picturesque’ is an overused phrase, but it’s difficult to avoid it when describing the joys of romping through Ide Hill – the highest village in Kent – and stopping off at Emmetts Garden, a hillside meadow on an Edwardian Estate which, on a sunny day, lends itself to some 11/10 picnicking.